Kyodo: MOFA conducts online survey on parental child abductions and signing Hague Convention (in Japanese only)

 Japan Times Colin Jones on anachronistic Koseki System, how lack of family laws affect J divorces

 In a breathtakingly excellent article that only the Japan Times can give us, we have Colin P.A.
 Jones once again offering eye-opening historical research and commentary on how family law in Japan (or lack thereof) has been created so much on the fly that few accommodations are made for modern circumstances.
 In fact, Colin claims below, many circumstances (such as birth registries in complicated circumstances, or joint custody after divorces) are so inconceivable to this anachronistic system that people’s lives are forced to conform to it for its convenience, not the other way around.
 It’s so bad that even the Koreans wised up and abolished theirs recently.
 So should Japan.
-Read excerpt below.
+Read full article below.

 Dec 3 2PM Diet Lower House Symposium on GOJ signing Hague Convention on Child Abductions, do attend